 Finally, we measure.
 In Figure 4 we can see the signal level (85.3 dBµV) with bandwidth at 10 MHz and the proper center frequency.
 This signal has been captured in Madrid.

 The maximum power that can emit a base station by Spanish law is 63 dBm.
 The following link shows a table of equivalences between these two measurements units:

 Figure 4: LTE signal level in dBµV

-The PROMAX HD RANGER can receive notifications about new features and also about firmware updates to improve its performance.
+The PROMAX field strength meters can receive notifications about new features and also about firmware updates to improve its performance.
 For example, this power measurement for LTE is added to the LTE Ingress Test already available.
 This LTE Ingress test measures the signal level with and without filter.
 In Figure 5, you can see how an external cavity filter can reduce the LTE signal from 86.55 to 54.55 dBµV.

 Figure 5: LTE Ingress test